CodeReviewDAO/dxd_codereview/Reviews/38 - Memri Data Privacy DAO based on the MVPR/2 - Plugins Batch 2 - Submission 2/README.md

 # Coding Standards

 ## General Observations
+The Code is generally well-structured and readable, and documentation is added where context is necessary.

+The README instructions for the plugins are clear enough to follow and when everything is properly setup, it is a simple process to use the plugins.

 # Final Conclusion

-The project meets the functional requirements and the Reviewer was able to confirm that the plugins designed for the current milestone run as expected.
-However, the Reviewer faced a lot of issues in trying to install the plugins and the Memri POD on a Windows machine.
-It could be due to a lack of familiarity with the project on the Reviewer's behalf, but this may be something that could be looked into.
-In addition, the Reviewer suggests revisiting the Memri POD quickstart guide (https://docs.memri.io/overview/quickStart/) to ensure it is up to date.

-The reviewer also suggests adding in the missing policies and adding tags to each repository to improve discoverability.
+The project meets the functional requirements and the reviewer was able to confirm that the plugins designed for the current milestone run as expected.
+The reviewer suggests adding in the missing policies and adding tags to each repository to improve discoverability, as well as more unit testing in general due to the nature of the plugins by testing the checks  for malformed data.

 # Recommendation